dendronhq/vault.dendron.community/notes/user.aleksey.journal.2022.06.29.md

 -   [Allow `ctrl+enter` to work on normal links](https://github.com/dendronhq/dendron/issues/2670)
 -   [Create a keyboard shortcut to close Preview](https://github.com/dendronhq/dendron/issues/1438)
 -   [Allow mapping keybindings to custom task statuses](https://github.com/dendronhq/dendron/issues/2643)

+---

+Time is up and the votes are in and the winner is: 1.
+[Allow ctrl+enter to work on normal links](https://github.com/dendronhq/dendron/issues/2670) 🎉

+Thank you everyone who has voted.